Binance News on Binance Feed: Fear and Greed Index daily update | Binance Feed

-Compared to yesterday, the level of Greed had a slight decrease from 50 to 49.
-Throughout last week, the index fluctuated between 53 and 49 indicating a decrease in the level of Greed.
+Compared to yesterday, the Greed level remained unchanged, staying stable at 47.
+Throughout the previous week, the index fluctuated between 53 and 47, indicating an increase in the level of Fear in the market.

 The Fear & Greed index is measured from 0 to 100, with 0 representing "Extreme Fear" and 100 representing "Extreme Greed."
 The index calculates the factors of volatility (25%), market momentum/volume (25%), social media (15%), dominance (10%), Google trends (10%), and survey (15% - currently paused).